NSS-Workshops/agentic-ai/src/sections/iterative-development/01-iterative-development-ask-mode/index.md

 ### Your Task

-1. **Start with Architect Mode**: Ask Architect mode to help you plan a personal portfolio site that includes:
-   - A homepage with your introduction
-   - An about page with your background
-   - A projects page showcasing your work
-   - A contact page with your information
+**Start with Architect Mode** by asking it to help you plan a personal portfolio site that includes a homepage with your introduction, an about page with your background, a projects page showcasing your work, and a contact page with your information.

-2. **Break It Down**: Work with Architect mode to break this into 6-8 manageable steps
+**Break It Down** by working with Architect mode to divide this project into 6-8 manageable steps that build upon each other logically.

-3. **Begin Implementation**: Use Ask mode to implement just the first step
+**Begin Implementation** by using Ask mode to implement just the first step, focusing on understanding and testing that single piece before moving forward.

 ### Getting Started